FederatedAI/FATE/examples/hetero_ftl/HOWTORUN.md

 #### Standalone vs Cluster

 You can run FTL algorithm on two different work modes: *standalone* mode and *cluster* mode.
 On standalone mode, host, guest and arbiter are running in one machine while on cluster mode they are running in multiple machines.
 Running algorithm on cluster mode requires some configuration.
-Please refer to this [article]() for more details.
+Please refer to [`cluster-deploy`](https://github.com/WeBankFinTech/FATE/tree/master/cluster-deploy) for more details.

 You can turn on the cluster mode by setting the <b style="color:red">work_mode</b> parameter to 1.
 Otherwise set it to 0 (default).
 You can find this parameter in **guest_runtime_conf.json**, **host_runtime_conf.json**  and  **arbiter_runtime_conf.json** located in **examples/hetero_ftl/conf** folder.